 Our Progressive Web App is ready, so let's audit it.

 This is the audit result.
 As you can see we are still lagging a bit behind on the performance front.
 This article was meant to provide a base from which you can build your own PWAs with ease.
 The goal was to introduce you to the aspects that you need to focus on, features that you need to implement and libraries or packages that may help you get things done fast when building PWAs.
 There is always room for improvement.
 So, for your own experimentation, you can try to improve the performance score of the app.
 One easy performance gain would come from removing the render-blocking CSS.
-PWAs are amazing so we all must take a closer look at them and make our apps more usable.
+PWAs are amazing so we all must take a closer look at them and make our apps more progressive.